TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/manual.md

 # Known issues

 Selfbot - unable to detect all of the members in the server.
-Fetch members command will be added in 2.3 including mass DM.
+Fetch members command will be added in 2.4 or later including mass DM.

 # Commands documnet